Maximally stretched laminations on geometrically finite hyperbolic manifolds

 We shall always assume $C(j,\rho)<+\infty$.
 Then there exists a $(j,\rho)$-equiva\-riant map $f : \HH^n\rightarrow\HH^n$ with minimal constant $C(j,\rho)$, except possibly if the group $\rho(\Gamma_0)$ has a unique fixed point on the boundary at infinity $\partial_{\infty}\HH^n$ of~$\HH^n$ (see Section~\ref{subsec:Fnonempty}, as well as Sections \ref{ex:nonreductive1} and~\ref{ex:nonreductive2} for examples).

-Fix once and for all a geometrically finite representation $j_0\in\Hom(\Gamma_0,G)$.
-Dealing with cusps is a substantial aspect of the paper; we make the following definitions, which are only relevant when $j$ is \emph{not} convex cocompact.
+We fix once and for all a geometrically finite representation $j_0\in\Hom(\Gamma_0,G)$.
+Dealing with cusps is a substantial aspect of the paper; we make the following definitions, which are relevant only when $j$ is \emph{not} convex cocompact.